 KHT is the most common crystalline deposit found in wines.
 It occurs when bitartrate ions (HT-), formed by the dissociation of tartaric acid, precipitate out with potassium ions.
 The characteristic boat or lens-shaped morphology of these crystals is shown here.
+However, occasionally KHT adapt other morphologies, some of which are shown here.
 More detailed technical information about KHT deposits is found here.
 If IR spectroscopy is not available to identify a suspected KHT deposit, it can be identified by carrying out the sodium metavanadate test for tartrates combined with a flame test for the presence of potassium.

 Dissolve a small quantity of the crystalline deposit in the dilute sulfuric acid.
 Add a few drops of the sodium metavanadate solution.
 A yellow-orange colour indicates the presence of tartrate (Zoecklein et al. 1990).
 A control sample of KHT or CaT can be tested at the same time as the unknown deposit, for comparative purposes.